Pepperi-Addons/client-actions-docs/actions/open-uri.md

 ### Return Object:
-The client will will not return any object.
+The client will return this object

+#### Success
+Indicates whether the URI opening was successful or failed.

+#### ErrorMessage
+The error message in case success is false.\
+The error can be:
+* NoAppFound - No application was found in the OS to open the URI.

 ### Request
 ```json